Guidelines and Policies Affecting Student Life

 - The matter of confidential communication frequently presents a problem between student and professor or staff.
 When the problem under discussion could lead to administrative action, the student should seek an understanding regarding confidentiality before the counseling session.

-- Students who want to report a violation or file a complaint should contact the Coordinator for Student Conduct, any administrator in the Student Affairs or Residence Life Office, or campus ombudsperson.
+- Students who want to report a violation or file a complaint should contact the Dean of Students, any administrator in the Student Affairs or Residence Life Office, or campus ombudsperson.

 Residence Life Living